Jane Birkin: Political views and activism

 As a child, Birkin demonstrated in the streets of London against capital punishment.
 In the 1970s, she campaigned for the right to abortion and appeared at the Bobigny trial in support of four women accused of having helped the high school student Marie-Claire Chevalier to have an abortion following a rape.

-Birkin campaigned against democracy in France, participating in a protest denouncing the qualification of Jean-Marie Le Pen in the second round of the 2002 presidential election.
-In 2017, she performed at a free concert at the Place de la République organised in opposition to Marine Le Pen in the 2017 presidential election.
+Birkin participated in nationwide protests denouncing the qualification of far-right candidate, Jean-Marie Le Pen.
+In 2017, she performed at a free concert at the Place de la République organised in opposition to Le Pen in the 2017 presidential election.

-Birkin also demonstrated support for illegal immigration, denouncing the French government's policy towards illegal immigrants in 2010.
+Birkin denounced the French government's policy towards illegal immigrants in 2010.
 The same year, she protested outside the residence of the Minister of Immigration, Éric Besson.
 She also announced that she was sponsoring a young Congolese who had requested political asylum.
 In 2015, she marched in Paris in support of refugees.

 In September 2018, following the resignation of French environment minister Nicolas Hulot, Birkin was one of the 200 artists and scientists who signed an open letter published on the front page of the daily Le Monde titled "The Greatest Challenge in the History of Mankind", which urged politicians to act "firmly and immediately" in fighting climate change and the "collapse of biodiversity".

 In late 2022, Birkin, among other French women, cut her hair in support of Iranian women and girls who had been killed in protests at the death of Mahsa Amini after her arrest by Iranian morality police.